musheno/musheno/CV.md

 * Cloud Technologies: Kubernties, AWS, Docker, DC/OS, Elastic, Ansible

 ## Recent Professional Experience
+* OneIlluminate
+  * June 2023 - September 2023
+  * Project Manager
+  * Did some research on technologies we were to use.
+  * Created some high level diagrams to show interactions between systems, and assist in understanding deployment.
 * NextGen Federal
   * July 2022 - June 2023
   * Worked on two projects.